jansony1/voice_matching_test/README.md

 - Verify that the instance has the necessary permissions to access the IMDS

 3. Mixed Content Error
-If you see mixed content errors, ensure all requests (including backend API calls) use the same protocol (HTTP or HTTPS).
+If you see mixed content errors, ensure all requests (including backend API calls) use HTTPS.

+4. CORS Issues
+If you encounter CORS-related errors, verify that the CORS settings in the backend (FastAPI CORS middleware) are correctly configured to allow requests from your frontend domain.

 ## Development Considerations